charb29/GolfMax-Web-API/README.md

 ### Current features
 - Authentication - very basic and not secure yet, will improve later
-- Updating the users information
+- Updating the user's information
 - Get user by id
 - Get all users
 - Delete user